Our Team

 ALEX KELLY

-Alex joins Australian Progress to lead our communications strategy and our new Strengthening Democracy project.
-Alex has a background in arts, strategic communications, organising and documentary filmmaking with expertise in impact producing.
+Alex joins Australian Progress to lead the Economic Media Centre.
+Alex has a background in strategic communications, political organising, speculative futures and documentary filmmaking with expertise in impact producing.
 Alex was impact producer on The Dreamlife of Georgie Stone, In My Blood it Runs and Avi Lewis and Naomi Klein’s This Changes Everything.
-Alex is on the board of Original Power and is a founding member of the Unquiet Collective.
+Alex is on the board of Original Power and is a founding member of impact film company, the Unquiet Collective.

 Image of Jess.
 They are standing in front of a garden.
 They have short brown hair and are wearing glasses.
 They are wearing a black and white striped shirt.